 Under his leadership, Skadden has had more matters recognized for innovation than any other law firm in the history of the Financial Times’ U.S./North America “Innovative Lawyers” report.
 The firm also has been recognized for innovation by the Financial Times for our work in Europe and Asia.

-In 2015, Skadden became the first law firm to handle more than $1 trillion in global announced M&A deals in a single year, ranking first by value globally and in the U.S. Additionally, in 2017 Corporate Board Member magazine named Skadden “America’s Best Corporate Law Firm” for the 17th consecutive year, and we were the top firm for “client service excellence” according to the BTI Consulting Group’s “BTI Client Service A-Team Survey of Law Firm Client Service Performance.”
+In 2015, Skadden became the first law firm to handle more than $1 trillion in global announced M&A deals in a single year, ranking first by value globally and in the U.S. Additionally, in 2017 we were named the top firm for “client service excellence” according to the BTI Consulting Group’s “BTI Client Service A-Team Survey of Law Firm Client Service Performance.”
+Corporate Board Member magazine has ranked the firm first in its annual survey of “America’s Best Corporate Law Firms” 17 of the past 18 years, more than any other law firm.
 The National Law Journal acknowledged Eric’s accomplishments since becoming Skadden’s Executive Partner by naming him as one of its three “Most Influential” law firm leaders in 2011.

 Eric also has built upon the firm’s longstanding commitment to diversity and inclusion.
 In 2011, the firm received the NAACP Legal Defense and Educational Fund’s first-ever Law Firm of the Year Award, for our commitment to public service and diversity; and in 2012, Eric received a “Diversity & Inclusion Champion Award” from the New York City Bar Association in recognition of his commitment to diversity at Skadden.

-Eric is a dedicated board member of a number of organizations, including the Legal Aid Society, Volunteer Lawyers for the Arts, the University of Michigan’s Ross School of Business, the University of Pennsylvania Law School and the Leadership Council on Legal Diversity.
-He also chairs the board of trustees of the Skadden Fellowship Foundation.
+Eric is a dedicated board member of a number of organizations, including Volunteer Lawyers for the Arts, the University of Michigan’s Ross School of Business, the University of Pennsylvania Law School and the Leadership Council on Legal Diversity.
+He also chairs the board of trustees of the Skadden Fellowship Foundation and was recently a board member of the Legal Aid Society.
 In addition to supporting the firm’s extensive pro bono efforts, Eric is one of three law firm leaders serving on the executive committee for the Court Square Law Project, a unique partnership between law firms, the New York City Bar Association and the City University of New York Law School to deliver legal services to people of moderate means who do not qualify for pro bono representation.

 Prior to becoming Executive Partner, he was involved in a number of significant M&A and corporate transactions, advising clients such as Citigroup Inc., Nasdaq, Inc., Deutsche Bank AG and Mars, Incorporated, among others.
 Eric has been recognized by Chambers USA: America’s Leading Lawyers for Business, The Best Lawyers in America and the NACD Directorship 100.